fukamachi/shelly/README.markdown

 ## Configuration

-If you use Bash or Zsh, the initialization code will be appended into your .bashrc or .zshrc automatically.
+If you use bash, zsh, csh or tcsh, the initialization code will be appended into your .*rc file automatically.

 Otherwise, set SHELLY_HOME and add ~/.shelly/bin to PATH manually.

     SHELLY_HOME="$HOME/.shelly"
-    PATH=$HOME/.shelly/bin:$PATH
+    [ -s "$SHELLY_HOME/shelly/init.sh" ] && . "$SHELLY_HOME/shelly/init.sh"

 ## Upgrading